We Might Soon Talk to Whales: How AI is Decoding Animal Languages

 Some of the most significant discoveries have come from studying sperm whale vocalizations.
 UC Berkeley's research has revealed that whale clicks contain patterns similar to vowels in human speech, suggesting a more sophisticated communication system than previously thought.

-In another groundbreaking study at the Max Planck Institute for Brain Research, scientists discovered that naked mole rat colonies develop their own distinct dialects.
-“Each colony had its own distinct dialect,” reports neurobiologist Alison Barker.
-“Baby naked mole rats learn this, and pups raised in a different colony will adopt the new colony’s dialect.”
+In another study at the Max Planck Institute for Brain Research, scientists discovered that naked mole rat colonies develop their own distinct dialects.
+"Each colony had its own distinct dialect," reports neurobiologist Alison Barker.
+"Baby naked mole rats learn this, and pups raised in a different colony will adopt the new colony's dialect."

 Ethical Implications and Future Impact